Quantitative Automata under Probabilistic Semantics: Results on limit value functions

 In the following we prove Lemma~\ref{l:limavgReducesToMC}.
-First, we show that lemma for $(\flimavg;\fsum)$-automata in which duration of runs of slave automata is bounded by $N$.
+First, we show that lemma for $(\flimavg;\fsum)$-automata in which duration of runs of slave automata is bounded by some $N \in \N$.
 Next, we show how to solve the general case of all $(\flimavg;\fsum)$-automata by the reduction to this special case.

+Note that $\MCfromNested$ can have silent moves labeled by $\bot$.
+Indeed, an automaton that starts in the accepting state always returns value $\bot$, which is its expected value.
 Before we continue, we discuss computing the expected values of Markov chains with silent moves.